sfaurel/Branch-Auto-Theme/README.md

 ## Features

+- **Editor Theme Switching**: Automatically switch editor themes based on the active branch type using `branchAutoTheme.branchThemeConfig`.
+This setting allows users to assign specific themes for different branch types (e.g., a "Red" theme for `Protected`, "Blue" for `Develop`).
+As users switch branches, the editor theme updates dynamically to reflect the active branch context.

+- **Customizable branch mappings**: Users can configure their own branch types directly in the settings `branchAutoTheme.branchMappings` to match their specific workflow.

-- Displays the current branch type directly in the status bar for developers who prefer a subtle, non-intrusive branch indication.
+- **Branch Type Status Bar Indicator**: Displays the current branch type directly in the status bar for developers who prefer a subtle, non-intrusive branch indication.
 Providing visibility into the active branch context with a status bar item for each branch type:

   ![Protected](https://img.shields.io/badge/⚠️_Protected-red) ![Develop](https://img.shields.io/badge/Develop-gray) ![Feature](https://img.shields.io/badge/Feature-gray) ![Unmanaged](https://img.shields.io/badge/⚠️_Unmanaged-yellow)

-- **Customizable branch mappings**: Users can configure their own branch types directly in the settings `branchAutoTheme.branchMappings` to match their specific workflow.
+- **Mode Selection**: Choose how branch type indicators are displayed with the `branchAutoTheme.mode` setting: `Theme`, `Status Bar`, `Theme and Status Bar`, or `Off`

+- **Theme Selection Command**: Easily assign themes for each branch type with the `branchAutoTheme.selectTheme` command.
+Lets users quickly choose and set a theme for each branch type through a dropdown.

 <!-- Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.